 Skip to Content

-These protein-packed legumes are a great addition to many dishes, or even playing a starring role, as in the Roasted Chickpeas recipe included below
+These protein-packed legumes are a great addition to many dishes or even in a starring role, as in the Roasted Chickpeas recipe included.

 Here's how I get my ceci on: